Statewide performance

 The following information relates to the activity that passes through Queensland Health during the specified period.

-Queensland Health reports long-stay patient data to assist in efficient resource allocation and improved patient care.
-Measuring the volume of long-stay patients enables hospitals to tailor care plans and facilitate timely transitions to appropriate care settings to optimise patient outcomes.
+Queensland Health reports data for patients experiencing delayed discharge to assist in efficient resource allocation and improved patient care.
+Measuring the volume of patients experiencing delayed discharge enables hospitals to tailor care plans and facilitate timely transitions to appropriate out of hospital care settings to optimise patient outcomes.

 Statewide resources